-Why to use mind map in PPC management?
+Why to use mind map for Google Search Ads management?

 How to use the mind map?

 Level 0 – check general account performance.
-First of all check the number and KPIs for the whole account.
+Check the numbers and KPIs for the whole account.
 How is it performing (Impressions, Clicks, CPC, CTR, conv. rate, impression share, ad position)?
-Is the spend inline?
-Are the conversion numbers good?
+Is the spending inline with the budget?
+How are conversion numbers looking?

 Level 2 and Level 3 – the analysis of ad and landing page performance.
-Very often making changes to keywords is not enough and analyzing ad texts and how they correspond to the landing page is vital to improve overall account numbers.
+Very often making changes to keywords is not enough and analyzing ad copies and how they correspond to the landing page is additionally needed.

-The detailed process varies from client to client, but the main focus is to find the biggest money wasters (20/80 rule) ASAP.
-I personally, either remove them totally and put new live campaigns or test new campaign ideas by running an experiment.
+The detailed process varies from client to client, but the always focus on biggest money wasters (20/80 rule) first.